 Breen #5 Nudity can never be permitted as being necessary for the plot

 After lusting for a woman on a poster, in a village pub behind enemy lines, the men decide to take a bath to try to feel human again.
 While bathing and swimming naked, they see three French girls across the river.
 The girls are giggling and laughing at these nude boys.
 They see them and try to persuade them to join them.
-They girls only laugh a6nd shake their heads a their nudity and terrible attempts in speaking French.
-Finally, one of them lures them with a bottle of wine and some bread he retrieved from the embankment.
+They girls only laugh and shake their heads in unbelief at their nudity and terrible attempts in speaking French.
+Finally, one of them lures them with a bottle of wine and some bread he had retrieved from the embankment.

 A guard on duty orders them back to across the river.
 The girls indicate their house and for welcome to a rendezvous later that night.
 They arrive in the dark: wet and naked (nakedness is implied).
 The girls are shocked that they were butt naked.
 So, they grab the feminine clothing hanging on a clothesline.
 When they come into the house, they clothes are hanging on them in weird ways in their excitement to be admitted in the house.
 The women are starving and they quickly ravish the food.
 One of the girls lead Paul to a kitchen chair beside her.
 This is one of the sweetest scenes in the movie.
 Paul tenderly watches her as she devours the food.
 Then, she cups his cheek in her hand.
 He slowly turns her hand over and delicately kisses her palm.
 You could almost feel his heart and read his mind as you witness the grossness of the war slowly fall away.